daniel-furman/daniel-furman-old/blog.md

-A collection of my writings on technology/science and my data science/software development projects.
+A collection of writing on technology, science, machine learning, software dev, and more!

 <br>